zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 - **Fall 2019: 金融数学引论 (Introduction to Financial Mathematics)**
   Core Class for Undergraduate Students.
 Instructor: 吴岚 教授 (Prof. Lan Wu). [http://scholar.pku.edu.cn/zhaochaoyi/classes/fin-math-intro-2019 Link].

+I also served as a teaching assistant for the Master's Program of Tulane University \& University of Chinese Academy of Social Sciences from 2019 to 2021.

 # 🎖 Honors